onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary.md

 ### T7.1 20th Century Quiz

 - 1 Henry Ford sold the first Model-T in 1908.
-- 2 The first talking movie, The Jazz Singer, was in 1927.
+- 2 The first **talking movie**, The Jazz Singer, was in 1927.
 - 3 Einstein published his theory of relativity about 100 years ago.
 - 4 The Russian Revolution was in 1917.
-- 5 The first non-stop flight around the world was about 60 years ago.
+- 5 The first non-stop **flight around** the world was about 60 years ago.
 - 6 About 60 million people died in the Second World War.
-- 7 The Berlin Wall came down in 1989.
+- 7 The Berlin Wall **came down** in 1989.
 - 8 Man first landed on the moon on July 20, 1969.
-- 9 The Beatles had 17 number 1 hits in the UK.
+- 9 The Beatles had 17 number 1 **hits** in the UK.
 - l0 The twentieth century ended at midnight on 3l<sup>st</sup> December, 2000.

 ### T7.2 The good old days

+- The Good Old Days 过去的好时光; 再见艳阳天;
+- THE GOLDEN GOOD OLD DAYS 流金岁月

 - T=Tommy B=Bill
 - T Grandad, when you were a boy did you have television?
 - B Of course we had television!
 But it wasn't a colour TV like now, it was black and white.
 - T And were there lots and lots of channels?
 How many TV channels were there?
 - B Only two.
 But that was enough!
 We loved it!
-And there weren't programmes all day long.
+And there weren't programmes **all day long**.
 Nothing in the morning and nothing in the afternoon!
 - T Oh, no!
 What time did programmes begin?
 - B At 4.30. when children's TV started.
 There were some great programmes for us children, I can tell you!
 We had real stories in those days!
-- T Did your mum and dad give you pocket money?
+- T Did your mum and dad give you **pocket money**?
 - B Yes, but I worked for it!
-I cleaned the kitchen and did the washing-up.
+I cleaned the kitchen and did the **washing-up**.
 We didn't have dishwashers in those days!
 - T That's terrible!
 How much pocket money did you get?
 - B My dad gave me sixpence a week.
-That's two and a half p these days!
+That's two and a half p (pence/penny) these days!
 He didn't give me much, did he?
 But we bought comics and sweets.
 - T What sort of comics did you buy?
-- B Well, I bought a comic called the Eagle, and it was full of adventure stories.
-And Superman!
+- B Well, I bought a comic called the Eagle, and **it was full of adventure stories.** And Superman!
 That was really exciting!
 - T Wow!
 Did you have holidays?
 - B Yes, but not like nowadays.
-People didn't go abroad.
+People didn't **go abroad**.
 I never took a plane like people do now!
 It was too expensive!
 - T Where did you go on holiday?
-- B To the seaside,i n England.
+- B To the seaside, in England.
 - T How did you get there?
 - B My father drove.
 We had a Ford car, a Ford Prefect it was.
 We went to the same place every year.
 - T Why did you go to the same place?
 Why didn't you go somewhere different?
 - B Because we all liked it there!
-- T I'm pleased I wasn't alive then!
-It sounds really boring!
+- T **I'm pleased I wasn't alive then!** It sounds really boring!
-- B Oh, no!
-That's where you're wrong!
-It was the best fun ever!
+- B Oh, no! **That's where you're wrong!
+It was the best fun ever!**

 ### T7.3